-Hello my fellow Mojo Quilters!
+Hello, my fellow Mojo Quilters!
 This post is specifically for you – cause I love you and you're special and crazy talented and that color looks great on you and today is going to be a GREAT DAY!
 Woot!
-(I may have slipped into some self-affirmations because it's really cold and cloudy here in Chicago and sometimes I just gotta pat myself on the back, ya know?
+(I may have slipped into some self-affirmations because it's really cold and cloudy here in Chicago and sometimes I just gotta pat myself on the back, you know?
 But I wasn't lying.
 That color really does look great on you.

 This is the easy part, so don't fret for a second.
 In this post I will walk you through each and every step.
-If you make it all the way to the end, I will reward you with a cheat sheet to my fave frames and where to buy them.
+If you make it all the way to the end, I will reward you with a cheat sheet to my favorite frames and where to buy them.

 - Frame (includes glass and mat)

 - Masking Tape or Double Sided Tape

 - Your Sew Mojo Mini Quilt - Get the patterns!

 How to Frame Your Mini Quilt

 - Disassemble the frame by taking off the back and removing the mat.
 Fig. 1